CommE2E/olm/README.rst

 Olm
 ===

-An implementation of the axolotl ratchet as described by https://github.com/trevp/axolotl/wiki, written in C++11 and exposed as a C API
+An implementation of the cryptographic ratchet described by https://github.com/trevp/axolotl/wiki, written in C++11 and exposed as a C API

 Building